seedcard/nfcverificationapp/README.md

 Each tag is encoded with: Redirect URL + query containing unique 14 digit UID

-UID is cross referenced with list if UID codes held in a JSON file
+UID is cross-referenced with list of UID codes held in a JSON file

 Verified UID can access link to wallet address to check BTC balance (this card is unfunded)